wookwank/detection/README.md

 ### Sorting order

-You can manually change the sorting order of images using the following code snippet:
+Manually change the sorting order of images using the following code snippet.
+By default, images are sorted by priority level (descending), then creation time (ascending).

 ```console
 for item in items:
     item['priority_tuple'] = (-1 * item.get("priority", 0), item.get("created"))
 items.sort(key=operator.itemgetter("priority_tuple"))
 ```

 ## Testing